 The International Journal for Re-Views in Empirical Economics (IREE) is dedicated to the publication of replication studies in empirical economics.
-IREE publishes replications in four different sections:
+IREE publishes replications in these areas:

 The focus of IREE is to publish replication studies in empirical economics.